syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Set the jquery validation rules to the datepicker.The property will work when the widget present inside the form .Additionally need to include jquery.validate.min.js plugin.
+Sets the jQuery validation rules to the datepicker.
+This property works when the widget is present inside the form.
+Include jquery.validate.min.js plugin additionally.